smorel/AppCoreKit/Documentation/Sample-template.markdown

 <p><b>AppCoreKit</b> provides helpers to localize your application easilly.
 There are two really nice features when using this system.</p>

- - First, when running the app in the simulator, as soon as you change and save a .string file, your application is automatically updated at runtime.
-This avoid to change/compile/Run and saves a LOT of time especially when you're debugging a view controller that is deep in that navigation workflow.
-This mechanism is also integrated in any of our technologies based on CascadingTree and images.
+ - First, .string files are also reloaded at runtime when you save it.
+Like stylesheets, mappings, object graphs or mock files, you can run the app in the simulator, edit your files in XCode and see the changes instantaneously at runtime.
  - Second, our system allows to change the language at runtime just by setting the language property of the CKLocalizationManager.

 <p>Lets add a localized title to our view controller</p>